xebialabs/overthere/README.md

 <a name="cifs_host_setup_krb5"></a>
 #### Kerberos - source host

-__N.B.:__ You will only need to configure Kerberos if you are going to use Windows domain accounts to access the remote host.
+__N.B.:__ You will only need to configure Kerberos if you are going to use Windows domain accounts to access the remote host with the __WINRM_INTERNAL__ connection type.

 In addition to the setup described in [the WINRM section](#cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host from which the Overthere connections are initiated, i.e. the source host.